 The explanation to this answer has been told from generation to generation – water drops on leaves create lenses that could cause leaf burn as a result of the intense focused sunlight.

-Actually until recently there has not been much knowledge if there is any bearing to this.
-Gabor Horvath at Eotvos University, Budapest conducted researched on this and came to the conclusion that water drop on a leaf were not able to focus the sun’s energy sufficiently to damage the leaves before the water evaporated.
+Actually, until recently there has not been much knowledge if there is any bearing to this.
+Gabor Horvath at Eotvos University, Budapest conducted researched on this and came to the conclusion that water drop on a leaf was not able to focus the sun’s energy sufficiently to damage the leaves before the water evaporated.

 So all though you could irrigate during the daytime, the best recommendation is to irrigate during early mornings, you get most of the advantages with night irrigation but reduces the chances of optimizing fungal growth.
 The moist will also keep the soil cool during the hottest hours of the day.